 Ranked among the top 20 of over 400 nursing schools in the nation, the University of Wisconsin-Madison School of Nursing lacked a strong campus presence and cutting edge learning environments.
-Realizing these gaps needed to be addressed in order to stay competitive, the University partnered with Kahler Slater to design a new School of Nursing.
+Realizing these gaps needed to be addressed in order to stay competitive, the University partnered with Kahler Slater to provide programming, planning and architectural services to design a new School of Nursing.
 The building supports the school’s focus on research, technology and practice as well as to enhance collaborative learning with the adjacent University Hospital and medical and pharmacy schools.

 Capacity Enabling Future Program Expansion

 International Interior Design Association Wisconsin Chapter Awards, 2016

 American School & University Magazine Educational Interiors Awards, 2105

 Learning by Design Magazine Architectural Showcase Awards, 2015

 American Society of Interior Designers Wisconsin Chapter, 2014

 Katharyn May, Former Dean